April 1999

 1216-1218 West First Street

-Installation of exterior deck, stairs, and entrances on the side elevations; Relocation of side
+Installation of exterior deck, stairs, and entrances on the side elevations; Relocation of

 windows to the rear elevation; and, Installation of parking in the rear yard